-FLOWS will provide free water and energy upgrades for low-income Boulder residents.
-FLOWS technicians will provide sustainability information and counsel residents in making sustainable, equitable shifts in their daily habits.
-We have partnered with Boulder Housing Partners, which provides much needed affordable housing throughout Boulder.
-Together we work to make FLOWS a viable pilot that can be replicated elsewhere and will measure the impacts of the program.
+FLOWS partners with Boulder Housing Partners, which provides much-needed affordable housing throughout Boulder.
+Together we work to make FLOWS a viable program that can be replicated elsewhere and will measure the impacts of the program.